 Key Considerations to Evaluate and Optimize LCR Compliance

 Lead and copper corrosion mitigation in customers’ taps is a challenge for drinking water utilities throughout the United States due to the historical use of lead service lines and the continued use of other lead and copper components in home plumbing systems.
 The Environmental Protection Agency promulgated the Lead and Copper Rule in 1991 to control lead and copper in drinking water.
 Application of this rule has evolved significantly over the last 30 years as our awareness and knowledge about the health risks of lead and copper exposure have increased.
-In an effort to further protect public health, the EPA has developed proposed LCR revisions that are anticipated to be promulgated in late 2020.
+In an effort to further protect public health, the EPA has developed LCR revisions that were promulgated in December 2021.

 The finalized LCR revisions may pose new challenges for utilities.
-The new rule may include many new requirements and additional guidance related to:
+The new rule includes many new requirements and additional guidance related to:

 - LSL inventory development,

 - and significant changes to the current approach for Corrosion Control Treatment.